joeyfoo/unified-theme-for-reddit/README.md

 Using Unified on your subreddit
 -------------------------------

-1. Download the zipped file under [releases](https://github.com/joeyfoo/unified-theme-for-reddit/releases).
+1. Download the zip file from [releases](https://github.com/joeyfoo/unified-theme-for-reddit/releases).
+This contains the minified CSS file and a spritesheet.

 1. Go to the edit stylesheet page of your subreddit at ``/r/<subreddit>/about/stylesheet/``.